-This is the first look at local markets in September.
-I’m tracking about 30 local housing markets in the US.
-Some of the 30 markets are states, and some are metropolitan areas.
+This is the first look at several early reporting local markets in September.
+I’m tracking about 40 local housing markets in the US.
+Some of the 40 markets are states, and some are metropolitan areas.
 I’ll update these tables throughout the month as additional data is released.

 Active Inventory in September

-Here is a summary of active listings for these housing markets in September.
-Inventory was down 1.0% in September MoM from August, and down 36.6% YoY.
+Here is a summary of active listings for these early reporting housing markets in September.